fieserWolF/ditheridoo/doc/ditheridoo.md

 # Usage

-For a list of quick keyboard shortcuts and other information see file [cheatsheet](cheatsheet.md).
+For a list of quick keyboard shortcuts and other information see file [cheatsheet.md](cheatsheet.md) or the full documentation in /docs.